jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 ![](/assets/2022/06/JMC_Profile_loops.png)

-Only 2 lines are reported.
-But in our example loops are in fact counted loops which are handle specially by the JIT, i.e. no safepoint are emitted. let's try with long loop instead:
+Only 2 lines are reported (73 & 77).
+But in our example loops are in fact [counted loops](http://psy-lob-saw.blogspot.com/2015/12/safepoints.html) which are handle specially by the JIT, i.e. no safepoint are emitted. let's try with long loop instead:

 ```
 L72 public static int loopsBench(int idx) {